-Autodidact Magazine is a biannual publication focused on telling personal stories through one common theme.
+Autodidact Magazine is a twice yearly creative publication focused on telling personal stories around a common theme.
 In each issue we choose a topic, and invite thinkers and creators from around the world to deliver an honest and personal perspective guided by their own experiences.

 Autodidact means 'a self-taught person'.
 They are often curious people with a diverse and eclectic set of interests.

 In an overwhelmingly eclectic and interconnected digital world, it is becoming increasingly common that creative professionals move from discipline to discipline.
 The Internet has expanded the range of our interests and technology has made it easy for creatives to pick up new skills.

 Inspired by this change, we felt there was a need for a magazine that tackles creative industries as one fluid cross-disciplinary field.

 Our second issue will come out Autumn 2018 and features 120 pages of carefully selected and specially commissioned interviews, photo series, illustrations, art, design, fiction and observations.

 Watch our Kickstarter video below to find out more how we got started.